 - Other top performers include: HAVEYOUGONEAWAY [G1], EMMA'S ENCORE [G1], VENUS VALENTINE [G2], FOREVER DARLING [G2], BUEN VIAJE [G2], POLAR RIVER [G3], JACARANDA [G3], etc.

 - The only champion freshman sire by legendary sire of sires A.P.
 INDY

 - A.P.
 Indy's Proven Value Sire: more winners from 2015 to 2019—588—than other A.P.
 Indy sons Malibu Moon, Bernardini, Flatter, Mineshaft, etc.

 Congrats bred more mares than any stallion in the nation his first year in Kentucky (205), and his ensuing CI (2.71) and CPI (4.30) were among the very best in his fee range.
-In 2012, he sired two Grade 1 winners: Emma's Encore and Turbulent Descent.
-Just six active stallions sired two or more U.S. Grade 1 winners on dirt in 2012, and he was the only one who stood for less than $60,000.
+His leading runners to date are the millionaire and multiple Grade 1-winning filly Turbulent Descent and 2-year-old G1 winner Wickedly Perfect.

 A perennial producer of top-class runners, Congrats has been a Top 10 Sire by number of individual winners for the last five years and even ranking in the top 5 for three of those years.
 In 2019, he finished fourth on TDN's North American sire list with 166 winners.
 Among other A.P.
 Indy sons, no sire has had more winners in the last 5 years combined.